-The Department has referred to additional resources required to fund and operate an expanded Free Travel Scheme.
+The Department has previously referred to additional resources required to fund and operate an expanded Free Travel Scheme.
 Other than the information provided in the attached appendix on the direct costs associated with the condition of epilepsy, we do not have any information on the requirements that would be needed.
 Given that parliamentary question responses have made reference to this, we assume that the Department has a clear understanding of other disease areas/ disabilities which could qualify for an expanded Free Travel scheme (i.e. those which specifically result in driving restrictions) and of the resources that would be needed to fund and manage the Scheme.
-Therefore, we believe that the Department should seek these resources as part of Budget 2020.
+We hope that this has formed part of the exploratory work which has been conducted by the Department since our meeting earlier this year.
+Therefore, we believe that the Department should seek these resources as part of Budget 2023.